Homemade Ice Cream Crunch Cake

 I used two 1.5 quart containers of Breyers ice cream; one chocolate and one vanilla.
 That’s 3 whole quarts of ice cream OR 3/4 of a gallon if you’re counting.
 See my variations below to switch things up.

-The Filling
+The Crunchy Filling

-The Frosting
+The Ice Cream Cake Frosting

 finished ice cream cake recipe

-Try Different Flavor Combinations
+Try Different Ice Cream Flavor Combinations

-Using different flavors of ice cream, kinds of cookies or fillings can really allow you freedom in creating a unique and super delicious ice cream cake.
+Using different flavors of ice cream, types of cookies or fillings can really allow you freedom in creating a unique and super delicious ice cream cake.
 Here are a few ideas!
 The sky really is the limit here.

 • Mint Chocolate Chip: Mint Chocolate Chip ice cream + crushed thin mint cookies + hot fudge filling